yangrui9501/arduino_serial_data_transfer/README.md

 # Arduino Library - Serial Data Transfer

-This library implements the `binary-encoded data` transmitting/receiving based on Arduino's `HardwareSerial` APIs.
-The following demonstrated the simple examples for how to use this library performing the data IO.
+This library implements the `binary-encoded data` transmitting/receiving based on Arduino `HardwareSerial` APIs.
+The following demonstrated simple examples of how to use this library to perform the data IO.

 Date: November 24, 2021